 Commanded vs. Implied vs. Pleasing to Yahweh

-To begin this study, we need to acknowledge that there is a difference between what Yahweh commands, what Yahweh implies, and what is pleasing to Yahweh.
-Ideally those three things run together, but in practice they can often be different, so we need to make a distinction.
+To begin this study, we need to acknowledge that there can be a difference between what Yahweh commands, what Yahweh implies, and what is most pleasing to Yahweh.
+Ideally those three things run together, but in practice they can often be different, so we need to make a distinction, and encourage people toward that which is most pleasing to Yahweh.
+That is to say, while Yahweh will never force us to conform to His will, if we love Him, and want to please Him, we should choose to conform ourselves voluntarily.

-It is a simple fact that Yahweh does not command head coverings for the average man or woman anywhere in the Torah.
-Because of this, it is wrong to require the average Israelite man or woman to cover his or her head.
+Because Yahweh does not command head coverings for the average man or unmarried woman in the Torah, we cannot require the average Israelite man or unmarried woman to cover his or her head.
 (This is especially true in the dispersion, under the order of Melchizedek.)
-However, that does not mean that it is not something Yahweh ideally wants.
-As we will see, there are many things that Yahweh wants, which He does not outright command (especially in the Melchizedekian order).
+However, that does not mean that it is not something Yahweh wants.
+As we will see, there are many things that Yahweh wants, which He does not outright command (especially in the Melchizedekian order), and yet He still wants them.

 Levitical Head Coverings: Torah Commands